Listen

 for cello and piano

 Cello Messages explores the spectrum between musical eloquence and ineloquence.
 Sometimes the piece moves fluently and symphonically, sometimes it stumbles and falters, but throughout its five movements there is always the sense that both cello and piano are attempting to communicate.
-The piece was written for and is dedicated to Joe Davies and Daniel Chappell.
 (View Score)

 Cello: Joe Davies